-In February of 2020, Mexico's Instituto Federal de Telecomunicaciones (IFT) published new guidelines pursuant to Technical Provision IFT-012-2019 (to take into effect in February 2021) that pose a significant barrier to trade for mobile telecommunications products.
-These guidelines restrict the sales of U.S. companies by requiring in-country testing for Specific Absorption Rates (SAR).
+In February of 2020, Mexico's Instituto Federal de Telecomunicaciones (IFT) published new guidelines pursuant to Technical Provision IFT-012-2019 that pose a significant barrier to trade for mobile telecommunications products.
+These guidelines came into effect in February of 2021, and they restrict sales from U.S. companies and delay time to market by requiring in-country testing for Specific Absorption Rates (SAR).
 These testing requirements are not only redundant and have no conceivable benefit to Mexican consumer safety, but also they also refer to out-of-date standards instead of recent guidance from the IEC/IEEE and ICNIRP.
 These requirements also lack the normal clauses exempting retroactive compliance, raising the specter that not only would new products require testing but also all existing products would require testing.
-Mexico currently has zero accredited facilities able to do this testing; based on the IFT's database we estimate that they would need to operate 29 SAR systems around the clock for a full year just to clear the existing backlog, not to mention begin clearing new products.
-Mexico did not engage with the WTO TBT process in the course of promulgating this new requirement.
+Finally, these testing requirements would seem to indicate a breach of Mexico's commitment to national treatment for conformity assessment bodies pursuant to Article 11.6 of the USMCA.